I have news for you.

 Consider how you usually react toward people who you think are telling you what to do without making an effort to understand you.
 I’m guessing it’s not a very warm, fuzzy reaction.

 Back to the conversation I was having with Danny.
-After watching the video, he reminded me of the copywriting formula in his Write Like Freddy program.
+After watching the video, he reminded me of the copywriting formula that he teaches.
 It struck me that this formula is also a really powerful tool of influence outside of copywriting.
 One that any aspiring influencer can use to better connect with their audience or prospects.

 With Danny’s permission, I’m sharing that formula with you right now.
 Afterward, we’ll discuss how the guy in that video could have used this formula to more effectively relate the woman in the video.